-There are currently no minimum practicing requirements for commercial drivers to take, and the right amount will vary depending on what your past driving experience looks like, whether you already have a job lined up, and if you have someone outside of a professional driving school to practice with!
+There are currently no minimum practicing requirements for class 2 and 3 drivers to take, and the right amount will vary depending on what your past driving experience looks like, whether you already have a job lined up, and if you have someone outside of a professional driving school to practice with!
 Scheduling some professional driver training will set you up for success and increase your chances of employability once you’re ready to hit the road.

 ICBC Commercial Road Test